Dodgers vs. Cardinals Player Props Betting Odds

 Betts Stats

-- Mookie Betts has recorded 41 hits with 13 doubles, a triple, nine home runs and 27 walks.
-He has driven in 25 runs with one stolen base.
+- Mookie Betts has put up 42 hits with 13 doubles, a triple, 10 home runs and 28 walks.
+He has driven in 28 runs with one stolen base.

-- Betts enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .263 with two doubles, a triple, a home run, four walks and three RBI.
+- Betts brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .250 with two doubles, a triple, a home run, four walks and four RBI.

 Betts Recent Games